 Length of Time Description 5 minutes Welcome remarks and an explanation of the ESU National Shakespeare Competition.
 Introduce the judges and summarize the school competition rules and criteria.
-3-4 Minutes : Student Student performances (approximately2-3minutes/ student).
+3-4 Minutes : Student Student performances (approximately 3-4 minutes: student).
 Judges should take no more than 1 minute to write notes between performances.
 15-30 minutes Student performances conclude.
 Judges retire to another room to deliberate.
 5 minutes Deliberations conclude.
 Judges return to the theater/auditorium.
-The school winner and runner-up(s) are announced.
+The school winner and runner(s)-up are announced.
 Closing remarks.

-Following the School Competition
+Following the Conclusion of the School Competition